gcruzsolano/prep/sections/mailing.md

 # Mailing List

+You should have signed up for the mailing list at the bottom of your location’s web page.
+Make sure you and your emergency contact are on it.

 The mailing list is one of the main ways to [communicate](communications.md) with you are your parents about changes, events and such.
 It is your responsibility to make sure